 The Spanish climate

-It’s not all sun, sea and sand!
-Being such a large country, Spain’s climate does vary from region to region.
+Being such a large country, Spain’s climate varies from region to region.
 In the North, it has a temperate climate, with mild winters and warm summers.
-Down South, close to Africa, it can get very hot indeed.
-Central Spain, far from the modifying effects of the ocean, tends to experience uncomfortable extremes of hot and cold.
+Down South though, it can get very hot indeed.
+Central Spain, far from the modifying effects of the ocean, tends to experience extremes of hot and cold.

 Don’t forget, you can ski in the Pyrenees, the Sierra Nevada and even in the area around Madrid.

 One of the many perks of relocating to Spain is the cost of living.
 If you want to eat and live like a local, your money can go much further than it does here.
 Property is also reasonably priced in comparison, although housing is more expensive in central cities and popular tourist areas.

 Utility costs can be high, especially if bottled gas is required for your property, whilst food is quite reasonably priced if bought outside of tourist and commercial areas.